Brother MFC-J4335DW Printer Review

 Chrome OSFully

-You need to install drivers to use the printer on Windows devices, which you can find here.
+You need to install drivers to use the printer on Windows devices.
 On Chrome OS devices, you need to install the Brother iPrint&Scan app from the Google Play Store to get full functionality.
 There's no need to install drivers on Macs.